MicrosoftDocs/entra-docs/docs/external-id/customers/concept-security-customers.md

 Microsoft Entra Conditional Access brings signals together, to make decisions, and enforce security policies.
 Conditional Access policies at their simplest are if-then statements; **if** a user wants to access your application, **then** they must complete an action.

-Conditional Access policies are enforced after first-factor authentication is completed.
-For example: If a user's sign-in risk level is high, then they must perform multifactor authentication to gain access.
-Or most restrictive approach, block access to the application.
+Conditional Access policies are enforced after the user has completed first-factor authentication.
+For example, if a user's sign-in risk level is high, they must perform multifactor authentication to gain access.
+Alternatively, the most restrictive approach is to block access to the application.

 > [!TIP]
 > [![Try it now](./media/common/try-it-now.png)](https://woodgrovedemo.com/#usecase=CA)